 - Nylon Synthetic Carpets:- When it comes to the residential carpet industry, Nylon is the most popular type.
 It is durable, relatively easy to maintain and has a firm reputation for high demand.
-The secret of Nylon’s durability lies in its elasticity – its ability to literally “reverse” from compactness, so it does not retain compression points for long periods in vacuum or foot compression.

 - Polyester Synthetic Carpets:- Durability is not insufficient.
 But well stain-resistant.
 Also, fade-resistant.
 The price is very affordable than Nylon.

 - Polypropylene/Olefin:- Polypropylene carpet is a famous desire for low-visitors, indoor areas because it’s mold and moisture resistant.

 - Triexta:- Triexta is a newer, hybrid carpet.
 This is made with the aid of using combining sustainable materials, like corn sugars, with polyester.
 In phrases of durability, it rests among Nylon and polyester.

 These carpets deliver considerable advantages for the users.

 - Durability:- The most common advantage among artificially made carpets and rugs.
 They are commonly ultra-durable than the natural fibre (wool) carpets.

 - Inexpensive:- Since the supply of synthetic fiber may not diminish, the supply of the carpets is good.
 This keeps the price down.

 - Easy to clean:- Unlike natural fibers, synthetic fibers assist the user in scrubbing hard spots, Steam cleaning, and can remove most stains from off-the-shelf cleaning products.

 - Stain resistance:- Creating a permanent stain on a synthetic Carpet requires a lot of punishment.